ksmart1403/3A03_Assignment1/README.md

 functions.
 Note that all of these functions assume zero initial conditions, i.e., x[n] = 0 and y[n] = 0 for all
 values of n before the first time-step value in your supplied input array n, and that x[n] = 0 for all values of n after the last time-step value in your input provided array n.
-Download these files, and develop M ATLAB scripts (i.e., .m files) that demonstrate whether each of these systems 1–3 is:
+Download these files, and develop MATLAB scripts (i.e., .m files) that demonstrate whether each of these systems 1–3 is:
   I. Causal or Non-causal
   II.
 Linear or Non-linear, where linearity includes both:
     a.
 “Homogeneity” (i.e., linear scaling over all scales of input signal amplitude), and
     b.
 “Additivity” (i.e., linear superposition)
   III.
 Time-invariant or Time-varying, and
   IV.
 Has Memory or is Memoryless.
 In your report, clearly describe each of these three systems: i) your methodology for testing each of the Properties listed above, and ii) your reasoning for why you think that system has that particular property, e.g., what signal(s) you put into the system to determine whether it is causal or non-causal, and how you